pravega/pravega-sensor-collector/README.md

 ## Phase IV Leap Wireless Gateway Integration

-See [env-sample-leap.sh](pravega-sensor-collector/src/main/dist/conf/env-sample-leap.sh) for a sample configuration file that reads from a Leap Wireless Gateway.
+Edit the configuration file /opt/pravega-sensor-collector/conf/env-local.sh (See [env-sample-leap.sh](pravega-sensor-collector/src/main/dist/conf/env-sample-leap.sh) for a sample configuration)

 The following are example records that are written to the Pravega stream.